 - Backlinks: Where do the backlinks of the website come from?
 How authoritative are they?

 - Brand reputation: Do your corporate brand and corporate name often appear on well-known platforms/media platforms.
 If your brand often appears on authoritative websites, it will help your website’s ranking.

 Audit Your Website Frequently

-An SEO audit is a very important process that helps ensure that all basic work on the website has been done correctly.
+An SEO audit is a crucial process that ensures that all basic work on the website has been done correctly.
 It seems like none of these steps are easy.
 Even so, it’s definitely worth the time of the owner of the website or the marketing manager to start an SEO audit as a way to evaluate their efforts so far.

 Would you like a professional and comprehensive technical SEO audit?
-Feel free to reach out to our experts and they will gladly assist you!
+Feel free to reach out to our experts, and they will be happy to assist you!